Kerwood/Ubiquiti-Tools/README.md

 ### Example

-There are two ways you can run the script, with or without the ping sweep.
-Use the `-n` parameter to specify the network.
-It has to be the network ID and subnet.
+There are 3 parameters that can be set. `-n` for the network/subnet to ping sweep, `-u` for the SSH user and `-p` for at SSH password.
+All are optional but you should at least run `-n` once to fill up the arp table.
+If you dont want to specify the SSH credentials as paramters you can set dem manually in the script as variables.

 Below is an exampel of the script in use.

 ```
-kerwood@Kerwood:~$ python DiscoverUbiquiti.py -n 10.0.0.0/24
+kerwood@Kerwood:~$ python DiscoverUbiquiti.py -n 10.0.0.0/24 -u admin -p passw0rd

 Ping sweep in progress...
 Nmap done: 256 IP addresses (85 hosts up) scanned in 2.71 seconds